I am a PhD candidate in Economics at Collegio Carlo Alberto and the University of Turin.

 Work in Progress

 European empires dominated entire continents for centuries.
 Yet, the literature on colonial legacies has largely focused on the long-term effects of colonialism in former colonies, overlooking its consequences for the former colonial powers themselves.
 We study the effect of fascist Italy’s colonial campaigns in East Africa in the 1930s on contemporary political outcomes.
 Using data on the surnames of Italian soldiers buried in Eritrea and Ethiopia, and the contemporary distribution of surnames across Italy, we construct an index of exposure to colonial wars at the municipality level.
-We show that municipalities more exposed to the 1930s colonial campaigns were more likely to support neo-fascist and nationalist parties in the immediate postwar electoral cycles and are still more likely to support far-right parties today.
-To address endogeneity concerns, we adopt an Instrumental Variable (IV) approach.
-Our IV exploits the historical geographical distribution of mountain troops, which were disproportionately deployed in East Africa because of Ethiopia's mountainous territory.
-The instrument is unrelated to pre-1930 support for fascism.
-The IV estimates confirm a causal interpretation for our results.
-Moreover, we show that the observed effects are stronger in municipalities with more migrants from Sub-Saharan Africa.
+To isolate exogenous variation in colonial exposure, we exploit the historical spatial distribution of mountain troops, which were disproportionately deployed in East Africa because of Ethiopia's mountainous territory.
+The instrument is unrelated to pre-treatment support for fascism.
+We show that municipalities more exposed to the 1930s colonial wars were more likely to support neo-fascist and nationalist parties in the immediate postwar electoral cycles and remain more likely to support far-right parties today.
+The effects are stronger in municipalities with larger proportions of Black African migrants.

 Competing for the Ocean: Offshore Oil Discoveries and Fisheries in Senegal